adambard/learnxinyminutes-docs/tcl.html.markdown

 # An embedded script may be composed of multiple commands, the last of which provides
-# the result for the substtution:
+# the result for the substitution:
 set greeting $greeting[
     incr i
     incr i